godspeedsystems/gs-documentation/docs/microservices-framework/CLI.md

   remove [pluginName]  Remove an eventsource/datasource plugin. update               Update an eventsource/datasource plugin. help [command]       display help for command

-For detailed documentation visit https://godspeed.systems

 ```
 ---
 ### Plugin Add: To install godspeed plugin
 ---
 The `godspeed plugin add` command allows you to install plugins into your Godspeed project.

+> 📌 Prerequisite: must be inside a godspeed project.

 You can use it in two ways:

 #### Interactive Mode (Default)
 This opens a CLI prompt to select from available plugins: